dotnet-foundation/website/input/community/speakers/stefan_jokull.md

 I'm also a member of the .NET Foundation, and I specializes in all things .NET with a focus on performance, security, and analytics/telemetry.

-When I'm not working, I enjoys time with my family, training Judo and the occasional beer when meeting fellow developers.
+When I'm not working, I enjoy time with my family, training Judo and the occasional beer when meeting fellow developers.